-Vuntut National Park protects a representative example of the Northern Yukon Natural Region.
-It encompasses 4,345 sq. km. of wilderness in the northwestern corner of the Yukon Territory.
-The park is bounded by the height of land and Ivvavik National Park to the north, the international boundary and the Arctic National Wildlife Refuge to the west, Black Fox Creek to the east and the Old Crow River to the south.
+Vuntut National Park is bounded by the height of land and Ivvavik National Park to the north, the international boundary and the Arctic National Wildlife Refuge to the west, Black Fox Creek to the east and the Old Crow River to the south.

 A vast wetland complex of shallow lakes and small streams dominates the southern third of Vuntut National Park.
-This network is the northern extent of the Old Crow Flats - a significant area both ecologically and culturally.
+This network is the northern extent of Van Tat - the Old Crow Flats - a significant area both ecologically and culturally.

 In 1982, the Old Crow Flats were designated under the Ramsar Convention as a wetland of international importance.
 Half a million birds use the flats each year as a place to breed, moult and/or stage before starting their fall migrations.
 Muskrats are also plentiful, inhabiting the numerous shallow lakes and ponds found throughout the flats.
 In addition, the area maintains healthy populations of moose, black and grizzly bears, marten, wolverine, lynx, foxes, and wolves.
 The flats are also part of the annual range of the Porcupine Caribou Herd.